moesio-f/.local-media-server/README.md

-# .local-media-server
+# Local Media Server

-Personal media server/streaming with Open Source software (Jellyfin, radar, sonnar, prowlar, qBittorent).
+This repository contains a simple template for a personal media server with streaming support.